Q. What is a DOI? How can I use a DOI to find an article?

 Example: 10.2307/3162256

-You can also visit the DOI link resolver at http://dx.doi.org/ and enter the DOI to get a working URL.
+N.B.: This will work only for resources to which the Thompson Library has access.
+For non-subscribed resources, you can, of course, use interlibrary loan.
+You can also visit the DOI link resolver at https://doi.org/ and enter the DOI to get a working URL.
 You will still need to add the proxy string if you're off campus.
+[Check for free version]